 Are fax machines obsolete?
-Compared to the ’80s and ’90s, fax machines are no longer as relevant in 2022.
+Compared to the ’80s and ’90s, fax machines are not as relevant in 2023.
 However, this doesn’t mean that faxing is dead.
 On the contrary, faxing is pretty much alive and has a very bright future ahead!
 It has just evolved to meet the standards of today’s modern lifestyle.

 Nowadays, people consume services on demand.
 The same goes for fax.
 People can now fax whenever they want.
 A fax machine is no longer needed.
 There are already fax apps that can turn any smartphone or computer into a portable fax machine.
 The modern way of faxing is way more convenient.

 What Can I Use Instead of a Fax Machine?